aidanbeck/advent-of-code/README.md

 - search again (after largest), note the largest
 - getJoltages(Array<Int>) gets the joltage of each bank
 - solvePartOne gets the joltages and adds them all up

+12/14/25
+This one was fast to implement!
+I got 16993 and... it's correct!
+It's nice to have an easy one!
+I still feel like my solution can be more concise, and am interested in seeing how others have implemented this with better practices.

+**Part Two**
+- Now, the joltage must be 12 digits instead of 2.
+- It seems to still be the case that it is most important for the leftmost digits to be largest, no matter what
+- However now, instead of saving just one extra digit at the end, we must save enough for the remaining digits
+- so on the first iteration, we must save 11 digits just in case.
+On the second, 10 digits. etc.

+**What I Need**
+- tests for getJoltage2, getJoltages2, and solvePartTwo
+- getJoltage2 finds all 12 digits, each iteration leaving room for the remaining digits,
+- getJoltages2 uses getJoltage2
+- solvePartTwo